strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

   - A blog article belongs to a category.
   - Querying an article can retrieve its category,
-  - but querying a category won't retrieve the list of articles.
+  - but querying a category won't retrieve the owned article.

   ```js
   // ./src/api/[api-name]/content-types/article/schema.json